axelchalon/axelchalon.github.io/0-book-review/_posts/2025-03-10-aidan-lyon-psychedelic-experience-revealing-mind-summary.md

 ^
 - <a name="^attention-to-a-medium"></a>**Attention to a resource develops it.** Direct your attention to a sense/medium to increase your aptitude at it.
 "The brain has latent resources that can be consciously activated by focusing attention on them." (× Presence is a gift; healing people by providing them with attention; WishWellVillage)
 	- **Deity meditation helping with spatial tasks:** "They found that 20 minutes of deity meditation — which is a form of focused-attention meditation that directs attention to an internally generated image of a deity — increased performance in image-maintenance and spatial tasks for experienced meditators."
-	- E.g. imagining music to develop auditory skills; practicing away from the instrument; visualizations ([Psycho-Cybernetics]({% link 0-book-review/_posts/2023-08-15-the-new-psycho-cybernetics-summary.md %})); exercising one's sense of atmosphere, feeling to better embody it (× [Chekhov]({% link 0-book-review/_posts/2025-03-18-michael-chekhov-to-the-actor-summary.md %})) (sixth sense).
+	- E.g. imagining music to develop auditory skills; practicing away from the instrument; visualizations ([Psycho-Cybernetics]({% link 0-book-review/_posts/2023-08-15-the-new-psycho-cybernetics-summary.md %})); exercising one's sense of atmosphere or feeling to better embody it (× [Chekhov]({% link 0-book-review/_posts/2025-03-18-michael-chekhov-to-the-actor-summary.md %})) (sixth sense).
 	- Visualizations activities and exercises can also serve as **a practice of focussed-attention meditation.** (× [Psycho-Cybernetics]({% link 0-book-review/_posts/2023-08-15-the-new-psycho-cybernetics-summary.md %}))
 ^
 # Meditation